mattriley/node-module-composer/README-TEMPLATE.md

 ### Config aliases

-The `configAlias` option takes a string or array of string specifying alternative words to be used to reference config.
+The `configAlias` option takes a string or array of string specifying alternative names for config.
 Config aliases are also injected into each module automatically.
 By default, config is automatically aliased to `constants`, since config should not change once injected.

 #### Default alias